The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Market Leaders and Positioning

-Acteon (Henry Schein subsidiary) maintains strong presence in UK and France with established distributor networks and a broad hygiene product portfolio.
-Acteon's air polishing range (Prophy-Jet, Perio-Flow) targets both general and specialist practices.
+Acteon (French manufacturer, part of the Acteon Group) maintains strong presence in France, the UK and Iberia with established distributor networks and a broad hygiene product portfolio.
+Acteon's air-polishing range comprises the AIR-N-GO handpiece family (sodium bicarbonate, calcium carbonate, glycine options) and the OPUS combined tabletop system launched at IDS 2025, targeting both general and specialist practices.

 Dentsply leverages its global scale and relationships with large dental chains and DSOs, particularly strong in Germany and UK.
 Its Cavitron ultrasonic and accessory portfolio makes cross-selling natural; air polishing fits integrated prophylaxis strategies.